ADR-0012: ADR: Replace archived remark-kroki-plugin dependency

 - Modern dependencies, no

-- We need deep customization for a11y features
+- Deep customization is required for a11y behavior

 Consequences